Last Updated on June 1, 2021

 The Turquoise Trail is a great alternative to Interstate 25 between Albuquerque and Santa Fe.
 The entire official route includes a drive along Sandia Crest Byway (route 536) then through the old mining towns of Golden, Madrid and Los Cerrillos in central New Mexico.
 Today, these towns make worthwhile stops, each for their own reason.

-A road trip along the Turquoise Trail features stunning scenery, several museums, ghost towns and art galleries.
+Drives on New Mexico’s Turquoise Trail feature stunning scenery, several museums, ghost towns and art galleries.
 You’ll also find restaurants, cafes, gift shops, trading posts and horseback riding tours.
-Additionally, you can hike out to abandoned mines and buy quality Turquoise Trail jewelry from a real prospector – I’ll tell you where.
-I even include a very brief geology lesson focused on a famously-named roadside attraction.
+Additionally, you can hike out to abandoned mines and buy quality Turquoise Trail jewelry from a real prospector – we’ll tell you where.
+We even include a very brief geology lesson focused on a famously-named roadside attraction.

-What to See and Do on the Turquoise Trail, Including NM Route 536 Spur
+Turquoise Trail Attractions Including NM Route 536 Spur

 Where: 121 NM Route 536 (Sandia Crest Byway), Sandia Park, NM